OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-28-use-case-which-architecture-for-which-application.md

 1. He draws the resource consumption  profile of his computation as precisely as possible:
  - identifies the main computational bottlenecks
  - then for each of them identifies:
-   a. the overall memory footprint (memory space required by Input and Output, together with the allocations of intermediate computations)
+   * the overall memory footprint (memory space required by Input and Output, together with the allocations of intermediate computations)
-   b. whether the computation is memory bound (about the same amount of computation as data) or compute bound (significantly more computation then data).
+   * whether the computation is memory bound (about the same amount of computation as data) or compute bound (significantly more computation then data).
-   c. the level of parallelism between tasks
+   * the level of parallelism between tasks
-   d. the regularity pattern of the computation.
+   * the regularity pattern of the computation.

 2. Investigate ways (algorithmic, problem reformulation), if any, to make most of the computational effort rely on a regular, compute intensive, kernels.

-3. Select the architecture best suited bor the main bottlenecks among the following.
+3. Select the architecture best suited bor the main bottlenecks among the following:
  - High speed single core (or few-cores) machine.
  - Large scale multi-core server
  - high end GPU on a standard multi-core server